vectorgrp/sil-kit-adapters-vcan/QEMU/README.md

 This creates a virtual CAN bus `canbus0` which can be connected to the host system using the SocketCAN protocol, through the `can0` interface.

 ### 3- Running the QEMU image
-In order to run the QEMU image, a `can0` vCAN device needs to be up and running on the host.
+In order to run the QEMU image, a `can0` vcan device needs to be up and running on the host.
 This can be done by executing the following commands:

 ```